Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Introduction

 Despite these advances, most existing machine learning applications to bifurcations remain limited.
 Many focus exclusively on discrete machine learning methods \cite{Bury2021-bw,Deb2022-rk,Bury2023-ap,panahi2025unsupervised,Lim2020-by,Kong2021-df,Patel2021-ig,Kong2023-lg}, which rely on discrete-time jumps to capture dynamics.
 In contrast, many real-world systems evolve smoothly with gradual shifts rather than discrete steps.
 This mismatch between the discrete assumptions of most machine learning methods and the continuous nature of many systems limits their effectiveness in detecting bifurcations in continuous-time settings.
 Moreover, much of the focus has been on local bifurcations \cite{Bury2021-bw,Deb2022-rk,Beregi2023-yx,Lee2023-el}, which can be identified from local properties of the system.
-In contrast, global bifurcations depend on the structure of the large-scale state space.
+In contrast, global bifurcations depend on the structure of the large-scale state-space.
 Because global bifurcations can have significant consequences for system dynamics\cite{van-Voorn2010-sp}, it is important to investigate methods that can infer global system structure from limited data and thereby detect this class of bifurcations.

-To address these limitations, we use Neural Ordinary Differential Equations (ODEs), a class of models introduced by Chen et al.\cite{Chen2018-px} that use neural networks to represent continuous-time dynamics, serving as a data-driven alternative to traditional ODEs.
-Instead of relying on explicitly defined equations, Neural ODEs can be used to learn a continuous vector field directly from data.
-This makes them well-suited for modelling complex, non-linear, or unknown systems\cite{Chen2018-px,Rubanova2019-ev,Wang2022-pk,Coelho2025-aa}.
-The continuous vector fields learned by Neural ODEs offer a promising approach for uncovering bifurcation structures from data, as they can capture smooth changes in the state space that may lead to qualitative shifts in system behaviour \cite{Rubanova2019-ev,Kidger2020-es}.
+To address these limitations, we use Neural Ordinary Differential Equations (ODEs); a class of models introduced by Chen et al.\cite{Chen2018-px} that use neural networks to approximate continuous-time dynamics, serving as a data-driven alternative to traditional ODEs.
+Instead of relying on explicitly defined equations, Neural ODEs can be used to learn a vector field directly from data.
+This makes them well-suited for modelling complex, nonlinear, or unknown systems\cite{Chen2018-px,Rubanova2019-ev,Wang2022-pk,Coelho2025-aa}.
+The vector fields learned by Neural ODEs offer a promising approach for uncovering bifurcation structures from data, as they can capture smooth changes in the state-space that may lead to qualitative shifts in system behaviour \cite{Rubanova2019-ev,Kidger2020-es}.